Rates and ratios used to measure health status including geographical, occupational, social class and other socio-demographic variations

 • Marriage/co-habitation patterns

-• Sexual mores and practices
+• Socio/cultural factors such as sexual mores and practices

 • Contraceptive availability and usage